Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 Make Sure They’re Ready

-Before you ever try to breed your snake, it’s crucial to consider whether it’s ready to be bred carefully.
+Before ever trying to breed your snake, it’s crucial to consider whether it’s ready to be bred carefully.

 While there is no one-size-fits-all answer to when a snake is ready to breed, it’s usually best to wait until females reach their third winter and are over 1,500 grams in weight.